Smasher666x/MythicPlus/README.md

 5. **Progression:** Your keystone upgrades (+1 to +3) or downgrades (-1) based on performance.
 6. **Weekly Rewards:** Collect vault rewards based on your highest completed keystones each week.
 7. **Finding the Vault:** The Mythic Vault can be found in Dalaran, in front of the Violet Hold dungeon entrance, on the circular platform to the left side.

 ---

-## Support, Issues & Tips

-If you enjoy this project and want to support further development, you can leave a tip at [ko-fi.com/huptiq](https://ko-fi.com/huptiq).

-If you encounter any bugs, broken code, or unexpected behavior, **please create an issue** on this repository so it can be fixed!
-Feature requests and suggestions are also very welcome—feel free to open an issue if you have an idea for improvement.

----